azimjonkamolov/Gamego/README.md

 # gameit
-Short game with just HTML, CSS, and JavaScript
+Small game with just HTML, CSS, and JavaScript